Recreation Ground (Whitehaven)

-The Recreation Ground (known locally as the 'Recre') and for sponsorship reasons the LEL Arena is a rugby league stadium in Whitehaven, Cumbria, England.
+The Recreation Ground (known locally as the 'Recre') and for sponsorship reasons the Ortus REC is a rugby league stadium in Whitehaven, Cumbria, England.
 It is the home of Whitehaven R.L.F.C.

 The ground has witnessed many other sports such as football, boxing, speedway and whippet racing.

 Stadium

 The ground now has terracing on 3 sides with one end of ground, the Kells end, covered.
 The other sides are known the Popular side, the Railway end and the LLWR Grandstand which seats 556.
 The ground is set to have a second seated stand holding 1,100 people where the Popular side terracing now stands.
 The current ground capacity is 7,500.

 There is a disabled supporters view area in the grandstand with disabled toilets located within the ground while the JJ McKeown bar has disabled access.

 Matchday parking is available on the Whitehaven Miners' car park adjacent to the stadium main entrance.